P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 There will be no Fog of War, that was present in the previous game.
 There will be no dedicated battle screen, with combat taking place direclty on the main board.

 Combat may cause collateral damage to the buildings and terrain around them.
+Damage is cosmetic only.

 Resources gained from buildings will be taxed according to the amount of units deployed, to prevent unit spam.